HillviewCap/llms/docs/DEPLOYMENT_GUIDE.md

 ## Troubleshooting

-If the 500 error persists after deployment, try the following:
+If you encounter issues during deployment, try the following:

 ### Check KV Namespace Configuration